hakonhagland/vs-code-perl-xs-syntax-project/README.md

 :camel: Open source contribution project :camel:

-XS is a Perl foreign function interface through which a program can call a C or C++ subroutine.
-XS or xsub is an abbreviation of "eXternal Subroutine", where external refers to programming languages external to Perl.
+In Perl, XS is an abbreviation of "eXternal Subroutine".
+These subroutines are commonly written in hybrid language of XS directives and C/C++ code.

-Modules using xsubs commonly containes files written in the [XS language](https://perldoc.perl.org/perlxs).
+A file in XS format starts with a C language section which goes until the first `MODULE = ` directive.
+Other XS directives and XSUB definitions may follow this line.
+The "language" used in this part of the file is usually referred to as the [XS language](https://perldoc.perl.org/perlxs).
-Such a file is called an .xs file.
-These files are commonly mostly C or C++ code and some specific XS declarations for each xsub.

 Currently there is no syntax highlighting extension for these files in VS Code.

 ## Description